 As before, set permissions so visitors to the website can access the new form.

 In addition to the wide range of available component types, you can explore the other features of the Webform project, such as exporting and emailing form submission results.
-Global configuration for those are performed on the settings page we saw earlier.
+Global configuration for those are performed on the settings page you saw earlier.

 Form-specific settings are made in the Webform node itself, on its "Webform" tab, in the "E-mails" section.